Applicable Law from a German Perspective

 - interpretation of the Will.

-Filing of a German Inheritance Tax Return
+German Inheritance Tax Return and Duty of Disclosure

-German Tax Clearance Certificate
+Tax Clearance / Transfer Certificate